ikemtz/AngularMonoRepo/src/libs/imng-angular-core/README.md

-# imng-core
+# imng-angular-core

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test imng-core` to execute the unit tests.
+Run `nx test imng-angular-core` to execute the unit tests.